On Camera Lab

 Class Format

-Break down sides, craft behavior, engage your imagination, find your take on the role.
+Break down sides, engage imagination, craft behavior, find your take on the role.

 In Practice: